 Topics explored this year include: great ideas in science (scientific method), the land around us, matter and energy, and life’s structure and function.

-This course promotes the intellectual growth of students through project-based learning, which fosters creative and critical thinking as well as executive function skills.
-Students practice entrepreneurial resolve as they envision and create innovative designs to solve problems.
-They work to develop proficiency in their communication skills as they give presentations, create videos, and code interactive computer programs.
+This course supports students’ intellectual and social-emotional growth through collaborative project-based learning, which fosters creative and critical thinking as well as executive function skills.
+Students practice healthy risk taking as they envision and develop innovative designs to solve problems.
+They work to build proficiency in their communication skills as they formulate questions, present ideas, give and receive feedback, and reflect on their learning.
 This course is developed in tandem with the 6th graders’ core classes, with all assignments designed to support and extend their overall learning experience.

 Seventh grade science is a journey through three broad areas of science.
 The course begins by exploring ecology and the environment, followed by a study of astronomy.
 The course ends with a focus on the human body.
 Throughout this journey, students work on building skills in organization, technical writing, the scientific method, critical thinking, and working independently.